An in-depth report on the causes, diagnosis, and treatment of narcolepsy.

 Having a family member with narcolepsy presents a 20 to 40 times higher risk of developing the condition compared to the general population.
 Around 90% of patients with narcolepsy type 1 (narcolepsy with cataplexy) and half of patients with narcolepsy type 2 (narcolepsy without cataplexy) carry a specific genetic variation, called a haplotype, in an immune system gene (HLA-DQB1*06:02).

 - The deficiency is thought to be a complex autoimmune process where the neurons that produce this protein are attacked by the immune system.

 - Narcolepsy is not caused by mental illness or psychological problems, though it is often mistaken for such.

 - Timely diagnosis can be a challenge.
 The condition is often overlooked or misdiagnosed.

-- Narcolepsy is often hard to detect because, sleep habits are not something typically asked about in a wellness visit.
-Today, there is no standard screening protocol for primary care doctors to detect sleep disorders.
+- Narcolepsy is often hard to detect because sleep habits are not something typically asked about in a wellness visit.

 - Modafinil (Provigil) and armodafinil (Nuvigil) for excessive daytime sleepiness (EDS).

 Narcolepsy is considered a primary hypersomnia (excessive sleepiness) condition.
 Primary means the condition is not caused by another disease.
 The word narcolepsy comes from two Greek words roughly translated as "seized by numbness."
 The two primary symptoms in narcolepsy reflect this phrase:

 - Excessive daytime sleepiness, with frequent daily sleep attacks or a need to take several naps during the day.